![]() | Johnny Campbell and The Detours A précis of the band's inception, rise, successes, demise – and beyond ..... |

 |||||

-On a Friday or a Saturday night ... the place to be was The Laredo — undoubtedly The No. 1 Christchurch nitespot of the day, and where there was always heaps going on, with Mini Talent Contests, Star Searches etc., compered by Les Stott.
-Les was a flamboyant character, who loved to be the centre of attention - a personality trait which was not totally exclusive to him ! |
+On a Friday or a Saturday night ... the place to be in the city of Christchurch was The Laredo Nitespot — undoubtedly Christchurch's numero uno nitespot of the day, and where there was always heaps going on, with Mini Talent Contests, Star Searches etc., Compèred by the inimitable Les Stott, who worked tirelessly hard for the good of The Laredo Nitespot.
+Les was an ultra-flamboyant character, who survived as the centre of attention - a personality trait not exclusive to him ! |

-The evenings were always well organised, but there were never rehersals for "contestants", and this was a constant challenge for The Detours, who as understudies got to be the backing group for such contests.
-The real buzz came when having gravitated to top slot, The Detours would back any NZ Star Guests at The Laredo, and these included Howard Morrison, Rochelle Vinsen, Jim McNaught, The Librettos, Peter Posa, Allison Durbin, Gwynn Owen, Tommy Adderley, Yolande Gibson, John Hore, Toni Williams, Anne Murphy, Ray Woolf and Ray Columbus ..... |
+The evenings were always well organised, but there were never rehersals for "contestants", and this was a constant challenge for The Detours.
+The real buzz came when having gravitated to top slot, The Detours would back any NZ Star Guests at The Laredo, and these included Sir Howard Morrison, Rochelle Vinsen, Jim McNaught, The Librettos, Peter Posa, Allison Durbin, Gwynn Owen, Tommy Adderley, Yolande Gibson, John Hore, Toni Williams, Anne Murphy, Ray Woolf and Ray Columbus ..... |

-| A card of signatures of local pop stars visiting The Laredo on a particular evening Showing are (clockwise from bottom) .....
+A card of signatures of local pop stars visiting The Laredo on a particular evening Showing are (clockwise from bottom) .....
 Peter Posa, Anne Murphy, Ray Woolf and Jimmy Sloggett |

-| The Christchurch Teenager's Club ...
-Managed by the legendary Trevor King Q.S.M., Max Merritt and The Meteors were a very hard act to follow at the teenage club Max had established with his parents in the very late 50s.
-Johnny Campbell and The Detours were privileged to have taken over Max's role entertaining the city's youth on a Sunday afternoon in Carlyle Street.
-This was of course as a result of Max having taken his band north to the "big smoke and the bright lights" - he was, however to return to his old haunts whenever he was back in town.
-Max - a never forgotten phenomenon. |
+The Christchurch Teenagers Club ...
+Managed by the legendary Trevor King Q.S.M., Max Merritt and The Meteors were a very hard act to follow at the Christchurch Teenagers Club which Trevor and Max's parents Ilene and Jimmy had established circa 1956.
+Johnny Campbell and The Detours were privileged to be invited by Max's mum to take over Max's role of entertaining the city's youth on a Sunday afternoon in The Railway Hall in Carlyle Street.
+This was of course as a result of Max having taken his band north to the "big smoke and the bright lights" - he was, however to return to his old haunts whenever he was back in town - to the obligatory buffet tea of scones, sandwiches and hot saveloys served by Mrs Merritt and her daughter Pam with Jimmy Merritt manning the door. |

 ![]() Early shots of The Detours after their arrival on the Carlyle Street Sunday Youth Club Scene |